Cardiomyopathies

 Cardiomyopathy symptoms

 Cardiomyopathy doesn’t always cause noticeable symptoms, especially in the early stages.
-As the condition progresses, symptoms may develop as the heart becomes less able to pump blood effectively.
+As the condition progresses, symptoms may develop as the heart loses the ability to effectively pump blood around the body.

 Common symptoms include: